changedown

 When an agent connects to a tracked file in the editing environment, the following flow takes place:💬cn-69

-2. Parser interprets intent cn-73 The CriticMarkup parserThe CriticMarkup parsercn-75 processes the request and identifies the appropriate editing action from the agent instructions through three stages:
+2. Parser interprets intent cn-73 -cn-74 The CriticMarkup parserThe CriticMarkup parsercn-75 processes the request and identifies the appropriate editing action from the agent instructions through three stages:

 3. Response Generation: cn-86 For straightforward requests, the MCP tool serverthe MCP tool servercn-87 generates a direct response using its built-in propose_change fulfillment.
 For complex editing tasks requiring document context, the systemthe systemcn-88 routes to large language models (such as Claude) for nuanced revision proposalscn-89 that respect existing tracked changes.cn-90